Fivell/policies/source/sections/11-incident_response_policy.md

          [Incident Survey Form](sections/IH-Survey.pdf).
 The intent of the SIR form is to provide a summary of all events, efforts, and conclusions of each Phase of this policy and procedures.
-4. The Security Officer, Privacy Officer, or Datica representative appointed notifies any affected Customers and Partners.
+4. The Security Officer, Privacy Officer, or Versionista representative appointed notifies any affected Customers and Partners.
 If no Customers and Partners are affected, notification is at the discretion of the Security and Privacy Officer.
-5. In the case of a threat identified, the Security Officer is to form a team to investigate and involve necessary resources, both internal to Datica and potentially external.
+5. In the case of a threat identified, the Security Officer is to form a team to investigate and involve necessary resources, both internal to Versionista and potentially external.

 ### 11.2.2 Containment Phase (Technical)

-In this Phase, Datica's IT department attempts to contain the security incident.
+In this Phase, Versionista's IT department attempts to contain the security incident.
 It is extremely important to take detailed notes during the security incident response process.
 This provides that the evidence gathered during the security incident can be used successfully during prosecution, if appropriate.

 1. The SIRT reviews any information that has been collected by the Security Officer or any other individual investigating the security incident.